Meta Lobbied for TikTok Ban

 The reasoning used by the U.S. Justice Department to push for the law is the same one used to enact extraordinary laws that deprive Asians and Asian Americans of basic universal rights: national security risk.
 As a Chinese company TikTok may be required to give the Chinese government access to data on American users and possibly also shape opinion to favor Chinese interests, the Justice Department argued.

-The law grants the executive branch authority to deem a country a “foreign adversary” and ban apps that comes from that country.
+The law grants the executive branch authority to deem a country a “foreign adversary” and ban apps that come from that country.
 The law deems China a “foreign adversary”, allowed the Justice Department leeway to ban other apps from China.
 However, the lawmakers who drafted the law made it clear that the primary focus of the law was to ban TikTok and its sister app Lemon8.

 In response to the ban US TikTok users launched a crusade to encourage downloads of the Shanghai-based RedNote app to signal their anger with the U.S. government and Meta.
 Thousands of TikTok users rely on the app for income.